Trial: Evidence and Information Hidden from Jury

 Corruption permeated Ross’s trial, yet the judge prohibited its mention to the jury.

-- Kept hidden all information about the corrupt agents from the defense for nearly nine months, only revealing to Ross’s attorneys the existence of one corrupt federal agent (Carl Mark Force) just before Ross’s trial.[11]
+- Kept hidden all information about the corrupt federal agents from the defense for nearly nine months, only revealing to Ross’s attorneys the existence of one corrupt federal agent (Carl Mark Force) just before Ross’s trial.[11]

-- Insisted the corruption stay sealed, arguing that revealing it to the jury would tip off the agents and impede the investigation.[12]
+- Insisted the corruption stay sealed, arguing that revealing it to Ross’s jury would tip off the agents and impede the investigation.[12]
 Yet, the agents had known for months that they were under investigation and had been interviewed by law enforcement.[13]

 - Prevented the defense from independently investigating the corruption, including subpoenaing DEA Agent Force to testify at trial.